-Among Jews, Greek remained the language of trade and intellectuality, to the annoyance of those who believed the old ways were best.
-There were Jews who admired Greek education, schools and libraries.
+A culture conflict had developed among the Jews.There were those who believed in the old ways and were annoyed by fellow Jews who had let themselves be influenced by Greek culture.
+The latter were people who admired Greek education, schools and libraries.
 Some were interested in Greek philosophy and Greek art.
 Visiting the Greek gymnasium — for bathing and exercise — had become popular.
 Many Jews were attracted by athletic games.
 Many of those who traveled had a Hebrew name for use within their community and a Greek name for use elsewhere.
 Jews were tolerating the mixed marriages that the High Priest Ezra had forbidden.
 Some were abandoning circumcision and restrictions on foods.

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.